Biography

 In May 2016, as part of the MyVA Field Operations Transformation, I was “realigned” to the OI&T SDE Enterprise Service Lines, as part of a breakthrough priority established by the VA.
 This MyVA Transformation was being considered as an exciting, meaningful change for OI&T and the realignment of my position was just one of the steps necessary to ensure the appropriate processes, tools, and alignments were made to ensure its success.
 In the Office of Information & Technology (OI&T), Service Delivery and Engineering (SDE), Servers and Operating Systems (SOS), Little Rock Section, as an Information Technology (IT) Analyst.

-So, in a nutshell, I've been in Federal Service for over 43 years:
+So, in a nutshell, I was in Federal Service for 45 years:

 1. Military, retired through the TERA program in 1995, completing just over 15 years with the U.S. Air Force

-• Cross trained into Disaster Preparedness, spent ten years with that as my primary duty, and secondary in small computer operations
+• Cross trained into Disaster Preparedness, spent ten years with that as my primary duty, and picked up another secondary in small computer operations

 • Self-taught, starting with non-IBM equipment (anyone remember Zenith computers??)